SAP-archive/cloud-paulpredicts/README.md

-SAP NetWeaver Cloud Samples - PaulPredicts
+SAP HANA Cloud Samples - PaulPredicts
 ==========================================

 Paul Predicts is a real-life, productively used app showing how to create a server back-end serving multiple front-end technologies.
 It is showing all currently available SAP Netweaver Cloud services.